Gaudentius of Brescia

-Saint Gaudentius (San Gaudenzio di Brescia; died 410) was Bishop of Brescia from 387 until 410, and was a theologian and author of many letters and sermons.
-He was the successor of Saint Philastrius.
+Gaudentius (San Gaudenzio di Brescia; died 410) was Bishop of Brescia from 387 until 410, and was a theologian and author of many letters and sermons.
+He was the successor of Philastrius.

 Biography

 Gaudentius had studied under Philastrius, and was a preacher in Italy and the Middle East.
+Unlike many Christians of his day, Gaudentius was thoroughly conversant in both Greek and Hebrew as well as his native Latin.
 When Philastrius died around 387, the people of Brescia elected Gaudentius as bishop –evidently against his will.
 He was on pilgrimage to Jerusalem when Philastrius had died.
-The Catholic Encyclopedia states that “the people of Brescia bound themselves by an oath that they would accept no other bishop than Gaudentius; and St. Ambrose and other neighboring prelates, in consequence, obliged him to return, though against his will.
+The Catholic Encyclopedia states that “the people of Brescia bound themselves by an oath that they would accept no other bishop than Gaudentius; and Ambrose and other neighboring prelates, in consequence, obliged him to return, though against his will.
 The Eastern bishops also threatened to refuse him Communion if he did not obey.”

-Gaudentius was consecrated by Saint Ambrose in 387.
+Gaudentius was consecrated by Ambrose in 387.
 A record of the discourse given made by Gaudentius on the occasion of his consecration survives.
-Gaudentius reported upon his consecration that he had brought back with him from the Holy Land relics of Saint John the Baptist, the Apostles, relics of saints from Milan, and of the Forty Martyrs of Sebaste.
-The nieces of Saint Basil had given him the relics of the Forty Martyrs at Caesarea in Cappadocia.
+Gaudentius reported upon his consecration that he had brought back with him from the Holy Land relics of John the Baptist, the Apostles, relics of saints from Milan, and of the Forty Martyrs of Sebaste.
+The nieces of Basil of Caesarea had given him the relics of the Forty Martyrs at Caesarea in Cappadocia.

 He deposited these relics in a basilica that he named Concilium Sanctorum, and wrote a sermon upon its dedication.

 Writings

 Twenty-one tractates attributed to Gaudentius survive.
-Gaudentius also wrote many pastoral letters.
-Ten of his sermons have survived.
+He also wrote many pastoral letters and ten of his sermons have survived.
+Gaudentius' erudition together with his knowledge of both Greek and Hebrew earned him a reputation as a sophisticated and eloquent preacher.

 His Easter sermons were written down at the request of the Brescian nobleman Benivolus, who had been too ill to listen to Gaudentius speak.